opensearch-project/data-prepper/docs/schemas/trace-analytics/readme.md

 3. Index and index template names shall only include the major version (e.g. "otel-v1-apm-span").
 The minor version shall be included within the actual schema as a field.
 4. Forward and backward-compatibility promises shall only apply to schemas of the same major version.
 5. A major version increase shall require Data Prepper (writer) artifacts to be made available before Trace Analytics plugin (reader) updates are made available.
-6. A major version increase shall result in a new index template and indexes being created in an Elasticsearch/OpenSearch cluster.
+6. A major version increase shall result in a new index template and indexes being created in an OpenSearch cluster.

 ## Versioning Format